 --debug=d,general,query).
 This prints host and user information about attempted connections, as well as information about each command issued.
 See The DBUG Package.

-If you have any other problems with the MySQL grant tables and feel you must post the problem to the mailing list, always provide a dump of the MySQL grant tables.
+If you have any other problems with the MySQL grant tables and ask on the MySQL Community Slack, always provide a dump of the MySQL grant tables.
 You can dump the tables with the mysqldump mysql command.
 To file a bug report, see the instructions at How to Report Bugs or Problems.
 In some cases, you may need to restart mysqld with

 --skip-grant-tablesto run mysqldump.